JasonOw718/Customized-Azure-Document-Extraction-Tool/README.md

    ```

 3. **Results**:
-   - The tool will automatically process all documents in the `data/documents` folder.
+   - The script will automatically process all documents in the `data/documents` folder.
    - It will resolve table issues and reconstruct multi-page tables.
    - Extraction results will appear in two locations:
      - CSV files will be stored in the `data/csv` folder